Project iSWEST Media KitAll you need to know to write a good post about Project iSWEST 2018

 2-Week Innovation Phase

-They will work in teams and will be resourced and financed to design and prototype innovative solutions to problems they have identified in Agriculture.
+They will work in teams and will be resourced and financed to design and prototype innovative solutions to problems they have identified in Education.
 Facilitators will support and consult with project groups during this phase.

 Other highlights of the Innovation Phase include: